Best code review tools 2024

 While reviewing, reviewers can view the entire code tree and leave feedback on other parts of the source code.
 This is in vast contrast with the other tools that allow reviewers to only see code that has been changed.
 It’s also possible to start a discussion with CodeStream without launching a formal code review.

-Another aspect that distinguished CodeStream from its competitors is the way in how it treats feedback.
+Another aspect that distinguishes CodeStream from its competitors is the way how it treats feedback.
 If a reviewer leaves a comment, this comment becomes a ‘codemark’, which will live on with the code.
 This way, the comments developers left about code are always visible within your IDE and are not bound to a certain code review.

 CodeStream has yet to support code scanning or automated testing scripts.
-As a cloud-based code reviewer, CodeStream does not offer to be installed on-premise, but compensates this by enforcing cloud security with measures like encryption, VPN, and network packet filters.
+As a cloud-based code reviewer, CodeStream does not offer to be installed on-premise but compensates for this by enforcing cloud security with measures like encryption, VPN, and network packet filters.
 It uses commit IDs instead of transmitting source code across the network.

 CodeStream has free, open-source extensions for VS Code, Visual Studio and JetBrains.
 It is also available without additional fees to New Relic subscribers.